Setting access policies

 - If you use multiple IP addresses, make sure that all of the IP addresses are added to the list of allowed addresses.
 You may have multiple IP addresses if you use a VPN, or if you have a firewall rule that directs different types of network traffic out of different end points.

 - SRA access may be blocked in Microsoft Azure regions if IP-based access is enabled.

 - Click Add.
 IP addresses within this range are permitted to access the account.

 - You can use the following options to modify your access restrictions:

 - Allow access from IP addresses of VMs on the Skytap infrastructure – Automatically allows access to Skytap from VMs running in Skytap.
 This permits users to access their Skytap assets from the VM.
-These restrictions are also enforced for SmartRDP connections, where the SmartRDP file was downloaded from the Environment Details page by a signed-in user.

 Browser activation lets administrators create an additional security layer by requiring users to verify their accounts before they can sign in from an unregistered browser.
 When enabled, all users see this screen when they sign in from an unregistered browser: